 Â

-"I thought that overall we had a good weekend in Albuquerque at unarguably the best collegiate track & field meet so far this season," Coach Flood said.
-"The way the meet was structured we had our best performances on Friday night."
+"I thought that overall we had a good weekend in Albuquerque at unarguably the best collegiate track and field meet so far this season," GCU head coach Tom Flood said.
+"The way the meet was structured, we had our best performances on Friday night."

 Â